ColinKlich/Atrium-Safety-Board/README.md

 # Atrium-Safety-Board

- This project uses NodeJS and Pug to display some safety statistics about the plant.
+ This project uses NodeJS, Javascript, and Pug to display some safety statistics about the plant.
  It updates in real time to represent changes to a database of statistics.
  ![safety_board](https://user-images.githubusercontent.com/115095065/202476492-42ec7a93-f4b1-46be-9629-01002bea223b.png)